-The Mount Sinai Health System is ranked #1 in diversity among hosptials and health systems by Forbes and DiversityInc.
+The Mount Sinai Health System is ranked among the nation’s top hospitals and health systems for diversity by DiversityInc.
 In addition, seven of our health system hospitals have been recognized as leaders in LGBTQ health care equality by the Human Rights Campaign.
 We work in partnership with the Mount Sinai System’s Office for Diversity and Inclusion to advance our efforts in fostering an equitable and inclusive workplace and patient care experience for our faculty, staff, students, trainees, and patients.

 We actively recruit and welcome residents from underrepresented backgrounds.
 Working with the Center for Multicultural and Community Affairs, we invite fourth year students from groups underrepresented in medicine to participate in four-week electives at Mount Sinai Kravis Children’s Hospital through the Visiting Electives Program for Students Underrepresented in Medicine (VEPSUM).